mitchellfagert/School_District_Analysis/README.md

   The School District showed a broad drop in all metrics once the new information was taken into account. (see data below)

+  Original

+  Updated

   Both the Average Math and % of Passing Math score dropped.
 Leaving a negative impact on the % of Overall Passing for the school district.

+2. Thomas High School

+  Thomas High Schools metrics dropped significantly.
+Below you can see the affect of ommitting the 9th Grade's metrics.

+  Original

+  Updated